exultrochester/exultrochester.org/index.md

 ## 2020 Online Conference: Coming Soon!

+Registration for our 2020 online conference will be open soon!

+Save the date:

+Saturday October 17, 2020

+7:30 AM  - 12:30 PM

 {% comment %}
 **[Our 5th annual conference will be on Saturday, 19 October 2019 at 7:30.](/2019)**